Table Of Contents

 • Easily view your AWS costs by customer, team, environment, deployment, project, product, and feature.
 This helps you tell how to price your services profitably.

 • Get a detailed look at how your people, products, and processes affect your Amazon EC2 costs.
-This empowers you to tell exactly who, what, and why your costs are changing.
+This empowers you to tell precisely who or what impacts your costs and why they’re changing.

 • You can pinpoint where to cut costs because you can see where your money goes.
 For example, you can tell if the cost of supporting free users is eating into margins, in which case you may reduce the duration of the free plan to a 30-day or 14-day free trial.